JovianX/helm-release-plugin/README.md

 ```

 ## Contributing
 We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+Please see the [CONTRIBUTING](CONTRIBUTING.md) guide, we want to make contributing to this project as easy and transparent as possible, whether it's:
 - Reporting a bug
 - Submitting a fix
 - Proposing new features
 - All pull requests are welcome.

-Please see the [CONTRIBUTING](CONTRIBUTING.md) guide.

 ## Contributors
 <a href = "https://github.com/JovianX/helm-release-plugin/graphs/contributors">